AbeniDatta/IrisPredict_ML_Pipeline/README.md

 # Machine Learning Pipeline for the "load_iris" dataset available in the scikit-learn datasets module

-A comprehensive machine learning pipeline that I built with Python on Jupyter Notebook, leveraging popular libraries such as scikit-learn and pandas.

-The pipeline demonstrates the full process of data loading, preprocessing, model training, evaluation, prediction and visualization using various classification algorithms.
+This repository contains a comprehensive machine learning pipeline built with Python, leveraging popular libraries such as scikit-learn and pandas.
+The pipeline demonstrates the full process of data loading, preprocessing, model training, prediction and visualization using various classification algorithms.

 ## A little about the dataset used: